Pips Answer for Wednesday, November 19, 2025

 Moving on to the

-Nyt Pips medium answer for 2025-11-19
+NYT Pips medium answer for 2025-11-19

-Answer for 2025-11-19
+Complete answer for 2025-11-19 (Medium)

 Medium puzzle by Rodolfo Kurchan, the strategy changed to focusing on the 'Greater than' constraints.
 I had several cells that needed to be higher than 4.
 Looking at the dominoes [4,5] and [6,1], I knew the 5 and 6 had to be placed in those 'Greater than 4' spots at (2,0), (2,2), or (2,4).
 The sum of 7 across three cells was the trickiest part.
 I had to experiment with the [3,3] and [1,1] dominoes to see which combination would total 7 without using up my high-value pips.
 I eventually figured out that the [4,5] domino had to be split or placed where the 5 could satisfy a 'Greater than 4' rule while the 4 helped a sum.